jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-When I want to start a project, here are some things I think about
+Here are some things I think about when I want to start a project

 * What name will I give the project?
 * What is the structure of the project?